-We are excited to bring back our co-ed Fall League for 2022!
-Registration is open and will run until August 31.
+We are excited to bring back our co-ed Fall League for 2023!
+Registration is now open!
+See details below.

 We will continue to use SportsEngine to register players and roster teams.
+Registrations for teams and players is now open!
 Captains must perform a team registration before August 31 in order for the team to be a part of the league.
 A team is considered registered for Fall League with $350 payment and at least 9 rostered players that have successfully completed their individual registrations (minimum of 4 of each matching gender).
 The league has space for a maximum of 48 teams.
 Team Registration will close on August 31, first come first serve, with preference given to past participating teams.

 Once a team is registered, players will perform an individual player registration where they will provide league pertinent information, such as which team they are to be rostered onto.
 Individual players will be required to sign participation and health waivers.
 Individual players can register for a team September 30.
 On October 1 all team rosters are locked.
 Players must be fully registered prior to their first game of participation.